mahsankhan/remarkable-pineapple/src/pages/index.md

           business.
       - title: Design & Development
         content: >-
-          From PoC designing to the solution development, we help companies to focus on business operations while we take care thier technology needs to support the business growth.
+          From PoC designing to the solution development, we help people and organizations to focus on business operations while we take care their technology demands to support business growth.
       - title: Deployment & Customer Success
         content: >-
           In the 'age of the customer', the key to business growth is customer